dgatf/msrc/README.md

 ### Temperature sensors.
 Thermistors

 Two temperature sensors can be installed through the analog pins A0 and A1 Temperature is measured with NTC thermistors (100k).
-Adjust thermistor Beta in esc_smartport.h if needed (NTC_BETA, default is 4190).
+Adjust thermistor Beta in ntc.h if needed (NTC_BETA, default is 4190).
 Sensor output in Celsius

 Using Beta formula: